 If you want to have a successful day, you can follow some tried and true methods.
 These include finishing your most important work first.
 Stick to a morning routine — take the time to reflect — and avoiding burnout.

-You can step-up your calendar game by starting to color code your calendar for optimal success.
+You can step-up your calendar game in 2020 by starting to color code your calendar for optimal success.

 Although it may sound silly, Lori Stevic-Rust, Ph.D.
 ABPP argues that color coding her life “has been a guide to keeping me balanced and mindful.”
 It can be used to “identify and correct loss of focus” by “establishing priorities and maintaining a commitment to them.”